Embedded Analytics with Veezoo

 10. Message Passing between iFrame and Your Application

-Here's an example of how you can listen to the 'boards' message from Veezoo:
+The following code shows how you can listen to messages from Veezoo:

 }